 Questions: This table shows correct (green check), incorrect (red X) or skipped/did not answer (-) status for each question (dash (-) may indicate that the user ran out of time due to time limit).
 Beginner/Basic, Intermediate and Advanced level is also listed for each question.

 Profiles (Customer Service, Management, Workplace Success, Professional Success)

 Performance Overview (dial graph at top): Indicates substantial strength, adequate strength or low strength.
 This overview should be used as the primary indicator of candidate suitability.
 Scores are presented as percentiles, indicating what percentage of population that the test taker scored higher than.

-Competency: Descriptions are provided and follow up interview questions may appear at bottom of report.
+Competency: Detailed descriptions are provided for each topic, as well as sub-topic, and follow up interview questions, based on topic score, may appear at bottom of report.